Kentico/xperience-by-kentico-kentico-migration-tool/README.md

 To implement customizations:

-1. Review the [Migration Tool Architecture](./docs/Migration-Tool-Architecture.md) to understand how the migration tool components interact.
+1. Review the [Repository Structure](./docs/Repository-Structure.md) to understand how the migration tool components interact.
 2. Consult the [Extensions Guide](./Migration.Tool.Extensions/README.md) for detailed instructions on creating field migrations, widget migrations, and custom class mappings.

 ## Library Version Matrix